 Hello.
 Thanks for showing interest in our (mine and yours) sustainable development proyect in BellaVista village, in the Sierra Nevada de Santa Marta.
-We are working together to keep the world green and harmonious.
+We are working together to keep the world balanced and harmonious.

 After 5 years of developing the farm just out of thin air and the loving input of volunteers from all over the world, I can finally say I have established myself in these marvelous mountains.
 Even though I do host volunteers all year round, I am starting to seek out volunteers with very specific jobs and/or times of the yearas well: